tryolabs/django-tastypie-extendedmodelresource/README.rst

 Required
 --------
-* django-tastypie 0.9.11 and its requirements.
+* Latest django-tastypie from repository (0.9.12-alpha or hopefully greater) and its requirements.

 Optional
 --------
-* Django 1.4 for the sample project.
+* Django 1.4.1 for the sample project.

 Installation